Reduce Your Risk of Cancer

-The American Cancer Society recommends that all men and women over 45 get regular screenings to prevent colon cancer.
+The American Cancer Society recommends that all men and women over the age of 45 get regular screenings to prevent colon cancer.

-Colonoscopy is usually an outpatient procedure that the Gastroenterologist performs at an endoscopy center.
-During a colonoscopy, the Gastroenterologist might perform any number of tasks depending on findings.
-These include: taking photos to document findings, sampling tissue to submit to the lab for biopsies, removing precancerous polyps, dilating areas of narrowing, or performing cautery or applying clips to stop bleeding.
+A colonoscopy is usually an outpatient procedure that a gastroenterologist performs at an endoscopy center.
+During a colonoscopy, your gastroenterologist might perform any number of tasks depending on findings.
+These include taking photos to document findings, sampling tissues to submit to a lab for biopsies, removing precancerous polyps, dilating areas of intestinal narrowing, or stopping bleeding.

 Uses of Colonoscopy

 Colonoscopies are an important way to check for colon cancer and to remove abnormal growths on the inside lining of the colon.
 These polyps vary in size and shape and usually cause no symptoms.
 A physician is unable to predict whether a polyp is malignant or not by visual appearance alone.
 Since most instances of colon cancer start out as benign polyps years before cancer develops, the best strategy to prevent colon cancer is to perform periodic colonoscopies to locate and remove polyps.
 The technique of removing polyps during a colonoscopy is called a polypectomy.